AKingDebased/mr-g-coding/homework/homework_3.md

 ## example

-* check back here in a few days for an example site!
+* check out my sample portfolio [here](https://preview.c9users.io/akingdebased/mr-g-coding/index.html?_c9_id=livepreview0&_c9_host=https://ide.c9.io)!
+  * your portfolio does not need to look exactly like this. in fact, it should NOT just be a copy/paste of my page, or else you will receive **no credit**. use my example for inspiration!